 Endowment funds can be established in honour, or in memory of a donor, family member or loved one, and often represent a lasting tribute and a personal story or accomplishment.

-For further information, please contact Pamela Loveless, Director of Philanthropy, at 905-726-3477 or email her at [email protected]
+For further information, please contact Karen Bond, Fund Development Team Lead, at 905-726-3477 or email her at [email protected]